FastMoq

 Recommended pattern: app-wide default for the test assembly

-For the bundled Moq provider in v4:
+For the bundled Moq provider in v4, the shortest form is:

 using System.Runtime.CompilerServices;